MSc in Cognitive Behavioural Therapy (Clinical)

 Applicants should:

-• have support from their employer for providing the time and suitable clinical opportunities necessary for completing the course.
-This should include the option for face-to-face delivery of CBT(face to face therapy should be the primary mode of delivery).
+- have support from their employer for providing the time and suitable clinical opportunities necessary for completing the course.
+Face-to-face delivery of CBT(face to face therapy should be the primary mode of delivery).
 Where CBT is being delivered online, appropriate duty of care arrangements will be expected to be in place, including that students, patients and field supervisors reside in the same country.
 These arrangements should be described in your personal statement and will be discussed in detail at interview, should you be shortlisted; and

 These arrangements should be acknowledged in your personal statement and will be discussed in detail at interview if you are shortlisted.